Andrettin/Wyrmsun/readme.txt

 * Maps
 - Added Iberia map (Earth) by Miguel Farah F., from FreeCiv.
 - Added France map (Earth) by Mathieu Roy, from FreeCiv.
-- Added Italy map (Earth) by Paolo Sammicheli, from FreeCiv.
 - Added British Isles map (Earth) by Martin McMahon, from FreeCiv.
 - Added North America map (Earth) by Rob Best, from FreeCiv.
 - Added Eastern Mines map (Nidavellir), from Battle for Wesnoth.
 - Added Southern Tunnels map (Nidavellir), from Battle for Wesnoth.
+- Added North Italy map (Earth) by GM1530, licensed under the GPLv2 and included in the "GM1530 Scenarios" modpack for FreeCiv.
+- Added South Italy map (Earth) by GM1530, licensed under the GPLv2 and included in the "GM1530 Scenarios" modpack for FreeCiv.

 * Miscellaneous
 - The option of choosing the tileset has been removed from the single player game setup, as the different tilesets are not exactly interchangeable.